mimblewimble/grin-rfcs/text/0002-grin-governance.md

 * **Fundraising.** Sponsorships, donations, activities to increase project funds.

 * **Moderation.** Code of conduct, handles violations, across all areas of the project.
-To avoid biases and conflicts of interest, this sub-team _does not_ contain any member of the core team.
+To avoid biases and conflicts of interest, this team _does not_ contain any member of the core team.

 ### In case of conflicts, disagreement, or dissent

-Sub-teams are created and appointed by the core, and core can decide to re-organize team structures and shut down dysfunctional teams.
+Teams are created and appointed by the core, and core can decide to re-organize team structures and shut down dysfunctional teams.
 This is a "nuclear" option, such decisions should not be taken lightly.
 The repercussions of such actions can be worse than the initial situation.

-In practice, core team members might be engaging with sub-teams as individual contributors.
-It is however not expected that "the core team" will become involved in the responsibilities of individual sub-teams.
-Core sets the overall direction for the project, but should not micro manage sub-teams as this defeats the entire purpose of having these teams in the first place.
+In practice, core team members might be engaging with teams as individual contributors.
+It is however not expected that "the core team" will become involved in the responsibilities of individual teams.
+Core sets the overall direction for the project, but should not micro manage teams as this defeats the entire purpose of having these teams in the first place.

-If there are conflicts within sub-teams, these should ideally be resolved within the sub-teams themselves.
-If this is not possible and there's contentious disagreements that need outside arbitration, sub-teams can invite core or another sub-team to become involved.
+If there are conflicts within teams, these should ideally be resolved within the teams themselves.
+If this is not possible and there's contentious disagreements that need outside arbitration, teams can invite core or another team to become involved.

 # Drawbacks
 [drawbacks]: #drawbacks

 - Adds a lot more structure.
 This might create overhead.
 - Could lead to infighting and conflict between teams.
-- Could lead to situations where one sub-team does work that conflicts with other sub-teams, "left hand not talking to the right".
+- Could lead to situations where one team does work that conflicts with other teams, "left hand not talking to the right".

 # Rationale and alternatives